Ülejõe, Anija Parish

 Ülejõe is a village in Anija Parish, Harju County, Estonia, just northeast of the town of Kehra.

-The village is situated on the right bank of the Jägala river.
-Aavoja river flows into Jägala river in the village.

-Aavoja Reservoir is situated in the southeastern part of the village, Kehra pulp mill's landfill (tuhamägi) is located in the central part of the village.
+The village is located on the right bank of the Jägala River.
+The Aavoja River flows into the Jägala River in the village.
+The Aavoja Reservoir is located in the southeastern part of the village, and the Kehra pulp mill's landfill is located in the central part of the village.
 As of August 1, 2020, the village had a population of 243.